atsmacode/aye-poker/README.md

 # About

-This is the front-end that communicates with my [atsmacode/poker-game](https://github.com/atsmacode/poker-game) package and allows a poker game to be played in the browser with the traditional table and player graphics found in most online poker games.
+This is a poker game with the traditional table and player graphics found in most online poker games.
 It looks like this:

 ![Flop Action](/screenshots/flop_action.png)

-Other simple packages I created for use here are:
+Notes on modules:
+* `modules/poker-game` - This is the core logic of the game

-* [atsmacode/card-games](https://github.com/atsmacode/card-games) - This could be used to create any card based game
+* `modules/card-games` - This could be used to create any card based game
-* [atsmacode/framework](https://github.com/atsmacode/framework) - Some basic utilities like Models and DB connections
+* `modules/framework` - Some basic utilities like Models and DB connections

 Live page updates during game play are powered by the Mercure Hub: https://mercure.rocks/